The Florida Bar

 BRIEF OVERVIEW

 Certain couples are eligible to dissolve their marriage by way of a simplified procedure.
-This type of dissolution was designed so the services of an attorney might not be necessary.
-Spouses are responsible, however, for filing all necessary documents correctly, and both parties are required to appear before a judge together when the final dissolution is granted.
+This type of dissolution was designed so that the services of an attorney might not be necessary.
+Spouses are responsible, however, for filing all necessary documents correctly, and both parties are required to appear before a judge at the same time for the final hearing.

 COST-SAVING MEASURES

 You can retain an attorney to represent you even in an uncontested matter.
-The cost for such services is generally much less than in a contested case.
+A case is uncontested if the parties have agreed on how to resolve all issues in the case.
+The cost for retaining an attorney in an uncontested matter is generally much less than in a contested case.
 You can further reduce your attorneys’ fees if you ensure that you and your spouse have reached an agreement on all issues that would require the attorney’s work.

-• Both parties agree to the use of this form of dissolution proceeding.
+• Both parties agree to the use of this type of dissolution proceeding.

 • They have no minor (under 18) or dependent children.